 - Minimising lapses / optimising renewals by understanding key persistency drivers

 Risk management services

-Following the global financial crisis, the focus on improved risk management has been growing.
-Whilst changes have been implemented, Deloitte’s 8th global risk management survey revealed that there are still significant opportunities for (re)insurers and other financial institutions to strengthen their risk management processes.
+There has been an increased focus on improved risk management across the insurance industry.
+Whilst changes have been implemented, there are still significant opportunities for (re)insurers and other financial institutions to strengthen their risk management processes.

 With our expertise, we can help your company keep on top of emerging changes in regulation and developments in risk management practices across the market.